STEAMfest Needs You!

-Sponsoring a booth lets you or your organization participate directly in giving youth and families in the community an opportunity to Imagine, Discover, and Explore!
-Booths can be sponsored by:
+Sponsoring a booth lets your organization participate directly in giving youth and families in the community an opportunity to Imagine, Discover, and Explore!
+Booths can be sponsored by families and students, schools, local colleges and universities, museums and science centers, clubs and professional organizations, and businesses.

 - Opportunity to contribute to the STEAMfest mission and help youth in the community to Imagine, Discover, and Explore.